xNero321/B3_Cloud_Azure/README.md

 **Complete** it with your Ressource Group and a name.

 **Create** a server with a name and the admin user informations.

+Your SQL Database is ready.

+## Using MySQL Database

+Create a **Azure server for MySQL database**

+**Complete** it with your ressource group, a name, the admin user informations and the server configuration (it's the server configuration that will be the most expensive).

+Look for *security of the connection* in the control panel of the Azure server for MySQL database and clikc on **add a client IP address**.
+This will allow your PC to connect to the Database.
+Then, **add a new rule** with the IP address of your Database (I created a rule allowing all connections since it is only a tutorial).

+Use MySQL Workbench to **connect to your database**.
+You'll find all the informations of conexion into the *properties* section of the control panel of the Azure server for MySQL database.
+Once you're connected, **create** a new diagram.

+Your MySQL Database is ready.

+## Connect WordPress and the Database

+Return to ***YourAppServiceName*.azurewebsites.net** and complete the informations of your Database.

+That's it, your WordPress is running!